w3f/Grants-Program/applications/polkastats.md

 ## Additional Information

-Any additional information that you think is relevant to this application that hasn't already been included.

-Possible additional information to include:
 * What work has been done so far?

+So far what we have built (mainly just Mario, Polkastats true father) is the block explorer itself with all the main features both for regular users and also validators, like visualization of each validator's node state, transactions, individual stakes, etc.

 * Are there are any teams who have already contributed (financially) to the project?

+ColmenaLabs has been sponsoring and covering all expenses related to the project from the begining.

 * Have you applied for other grants so far?

+No.

 * Are there any other projects similar to yours?
 If so, how is your project different?

-* What work has been done so far?

-So far what we have built (mainly just Mario, Polkastats true father) is the block explorer itself with all the main features both for regular users and also validators, like visualization of each validator's node state, transactions, individual stakes, etc.
+Some features of polkastats could be found on other projects such us polkascan and the wonderfull polkadot.js.org/apps That being said, we consider that polkastats has its own public and space in Polkadot ecosystem.

 * Similar projects and differences:

 Remarkably, the other (and earlier only) Polkadot block explorer out there is Polkascan, by which Polkastats has been undoubtedly heavily inspired.